aguirre-matteo/website/content/blog/linux/ssh/index.md

 ```

 ## Conclusion
-In this article I've showed all you need to known to start using SSH to connect
+In this article I've showed all you need to know to start using SSH to connect
 to your servers.
 It covers how to connect to your servers, install and configure
-a SSH server, how to use use SSH keys to authenticate and how to transfer files
+a SSH server, how to use SSH keys to authenticate and how to transfer files
 from one machine to another.
 If you find this article useful, feel free to share
 it to someone else or recommend my page.
 Have a nice day!